 There would be a small likelihood for indirect effects.
 If some herbicides were consumed, there is a low risk from small amounts of ingestion.
-The potential for direct disturbance to roosting or nesting condors would be eliminated by prohibiting ground disturbing treatments, including mechanical, prescribed fire, and ground application of herbicide, within one mile (2.6 km) or aerial application of herbicides within 1.5 mile (2.4 km).
+The potential for direct disturbance to roosting or nesting condors would be eliminated by prohibiting ground disturbing treatments, including mechanical, prescribed fire, and ground application of herbicide, within one mile (2.6 km) or aerial application of herbicides within 1.5 mile (2.4 km) of nest and roost sites.
 The natural curiosity of California condors to humans and brightly colored materials may draw the attention of the condors to a treatment site.
-If a condor is present on a treatment site, all treatment activities would cease and the NNDFW will be contacted.
+If a condor is present on a treatment site, all treatment activities would cease and the NNHP and Peregrine Fund will be contacted.
 Finally, all materials including waste will be cleaned up daily from a treatment site to prevent condors from removing and ingesting it.
-The combination of low herbicide toxicity, low potential for herbicide exposure, and protection from disturbance makes the possibility of adverse effects to the California condor insignificant.
-No synergistic or cumulative impacts are anticipated to occur.
-Based on the effects analysis and implementation of the species conservation measures, the Integrated Weed Management Plan will not affect California condors.
+The combination of low herbicide toxicity, low potential for herbicide exposure, and protection from disturbance makes the possibility of insignificant effects to the California condor.
+No synergistic or cumulative effects are anticipated to occur.

+Based on the effects analysis and implementation of the species conservation measures, the Integrated Weed Management Plan may affect, not likely to adversely affect California condors.